SolaceDev/solace-dev-codelabs/markdown/Boomi-request-reply/Boomi-request-reply.md

 On May 15th 2021, Boomi released the latest version of the Solace connector to support this type of interaction: support for a Request Action in the Solace Connector Shape.

-In this codelab, you will learn how to implement the Solace Connector for Boomi Request Action.
+In this codelab, you will learn how to use the Solace Connector for Boomi Request Action.

 ![diagram-overview.jpg](img/diagram-overview.jpg)